swb2019/VirtuaSOC/ai/AUTOPILOT.md

 ﻿# Autopilot Protocol (Cursor Background Agents)

-A “module capsule” is complete when:
+A module capsule is complete when:
 - SPEC.md updated with acceptance criteria
 - CONTRACT.md updated with explicit API boundaries
 - Implementation in src/